stephanGarland/intro-to-x/mysql/mysql-101.md

 ## Assumptions

 * All examples here are using MySQL 8.0.23, with the InnoDB engine.
-* You're using the `mysql` client, available via Homebrew: `brew install mysql-client`.
-* You're connecting to the TODO database, using the credentials in 1Pass.
+* All examples here are using the mysql-client TUI program, but others may work as well.

 ## Notes